Black mecca: Mecca for Black LGBT people

-In 2005, The New York Times reported that Atlanta had become a mecca for out Black LGBT people, noting that within the African-American community in the U.S., in which some consider being gay was slightly less accepted than in society as a whole, Atlanta formed a reputation for being a place inclusive to out LGBT people with its "too busy to hate" mantra.
+In 2005, The New York Times reported that Atlanta had become a mecca for openly Black LGBT people, noting that within the African-American community in the U.S., in which some consider being gay was slightly less accepted than in society as a whole, Atlanta formed a reputation for being a place inclusive to openly LGBT people with its "too busy to hate" mantra.
 Atlanta is also widely noted for its annual Atlanta Black Pride celebration.
 An earlier 2004 article in the Atlanta Journal-Constitution also documented Atlanta as a "hub" or "mecca" for black gays.

 Criticism

 Atlanta's status as a "mecca" for blacks has always been questioned, or the concept of a "mecca" refuted altogether, due to the endemic high levels of black poverty that exist alongside black success.
 In 1997 the Chicago Tribune published an article titled "Atlanta's image as a black mecca losing luster".
 The loss in "luster" was because of a reality that too many blacks weren't coming close to financial success, but rather "caught up in a vicious cycle of poverty, crime and homelessness".
 The city had among the highest crime rates in the nation coupled with low performing predominately black public schools.
 Black city leaders were unable to solve or improve problems plaguing the Black community in the city.

 As of 2020, Blacks are the fastest declining racial group within the city limits of Atlanta.
 The African-American population went from 67% in 1980 to 47% in 2020.
-For the first time in decades, the city is no longer majority Black and the rate of new Black residences in the city is significantly lower than in years past mainly due to rising inflation and cost of living in the city.
+For the first time in decades, the city is no longer majority Black and the rate of new Black residents in the city is significantly lower than in years past.
 Since the 1990s, the fastest growth of African-Americans in Georgia have been in suburban cities around Atlanta.

-As of 2020, with more than 1,500 people newly diagnosed with HIV/AIDS in the Atlanta area each year, it ranks among the highest rates in the world.
+As of 2020, with about 1,500 people newly diagnosed with HIV/AIDS in the Atlanta area each year, it ranks among the highest rates in the world.
 The high rate is comparable to African countries.
-Black residents make up the majority (~75%) of new infections each year in the city.
+Black residents make up the majority (~75%) of new infections each year in the area.

 Despite Atlanta Public Schools (APS) having several decades of majority Black leadership and a spending per student amount about double the Georgia school district average, a 2020 study showed that Black APS students have one of the nation's worst academic achievement gaps when compared to their White APS peers.